mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-script-introduction.md

 The Python language is a comprehensive programming language for both Windows, Macintosh and Grasshopper platforms.
 Python is meant to be a easy-to-learn language.
 Python is a great language for people that are not programmerrs and whom are just learning.

-A key characteristic of python is that there is very few extra characters alloing the code to be shorter and potentially easier to read.
+A key characteristic of python is that there is very few extra characters allowing the code to be shorter and potentially easier to read.
 For more information on the history and development of Python, see [Python (programming language) on Wikipedia](https://en.wikipedia.org/wiki/Python_(programming_language)).
 Python is [open source](https://opensource.com/resources/what-open-source) and managed by the [Python Software Foundation](https://www.python.org/psf/)

 We have added additional libraries to Python in the form of RhinoScriptSyntax and RhinoCommon.
 These libraries allow Python to be aware of Rhino and Grasshopper: